objnf-dev/srs-docker/README.md

 It automatically runs `/bin/bash -c /root/start.sh` and starts the SRS server.

 ### Customize settings:
 If you want to customize the settings of the media server,you should run the continer using `docker run -it` ,and add `bash` or `/bin/bash -c "while 1;do sleep 1;done"` parameter at the end of the command.

+While finished modifying,please use `nohup` command to run the `/root/start.sh` shell script.

 ### Port Settings: